-The Waste Manager platform allows for the measurement of 51 waste streams.
-Any of these streams can be included in an Office Building Waste Rating.
+The NABERS Waste Platform allows for the measurement of over 50 different waste types.
+Most of these types can be included in a Waste Rating for Offices, if the building maintains operational control over the waste streams and the materials can be reliably measured.
 If the building is configured to have bins for these waste types and data is uploaded to the platform and is not excluded under Section 5.3 of these Rules, it will form part of the rating calculation.
 The inclusion of these items will improve the recycling rate, so the inclusion of these items is encouraged.
 Refer to NABERS The Rules - Waste for more information on waste streams.